-DNxHR LB at 4K UHD (3840×2160): bitrate and storage
+DNxHR LB at 4K UHD (3840×2160): bitrate & storage per minute/hour

 | Frame rate | Bitrate | Data rate | Storage / minute | Storage / hour |